Ever caught a spike in traffic that looked more like a crowd of angry fans than regular visitors?

 Because a DDoS isn’t just a buzzword—it’s a real‑world revenue killer.

-Day to day, think about an online retailer during a flash sale.
+That said, think about an online retailer during a flash sale.
 A few minutes of downtime can translate into thousands of lost orders, angry customers, and a bruised brand reputation.

 When you actually analyze an attack, you get three big wins: